Information We Collect About You

 We collect non-public personal information about you from the following sources:

-- Information obtained when verifying the information you provide on an application or other forms such as from your current or past employers or from other institutions where you conduct financial transactions.
+- Verification of the information you provide on an application or other forms such as from your current or past employers or from other institutions where you conduct financial transactions.

-We may also disclose all the information we collect, as described previously and as permitted by law, to companies that perform marketing or other services on our behalf or to other financial institutions with whom we have joint marketing agreements.
-To protect our members' privacy, we only work with companies that agree to maintain strong confidentiality protections and limit the use of information we provide.
+Under these agreements we may disclose all the information we collect, as described previously, to companies that perform marketing or other services on our behalf or to other financial institutions with whom we have joint marketing agreements.
+To protect our members' privacy, we only work with companies that agree to maintain strong confidentiality protections and limit the use of the information we provide.
 We do not allow these companies to sell the member information we provide to other third parties.

 Disclosure of Information about Former Members

 If you terminate your membership with the Credit Union, we will not share information we have collected about you, except as permitted or required by law.

 How We Protect Information